bhim-shrestha/resocha/SETUP.md

 3. **Analyze device capabilities**:
    - What can be powered (sensors, displays)
    - What cannot be powered (phones, LEDs)
-   - Time to charge iPhone (spoiler: centuries!)
+   - Time to charge iPhone (spoiler: centuries)

 4. **Generate visualization**:
    - Creates `scenario_comparison.png`